renovate-bot/googleapis-_-java-spanner-cassandra/README.md

 *  Run your Java application as usual.
 The adapter will now route traffic to your Spanner database.

-### Sidecar Proxy
+### Sidecar Proxy (or Standalone Process)

 ![sidecar](sidecar.png)

-For non-Java applications or tools like `cqlsh`, you can run the Spanner Cassandra Java Client as a standalone proxy.
+For non-Java applications or tools like `cqlsh`, you can run the Spanner Cassandra Java Client as a standalone proxy or process (with locally built jar file).

 **Steps:**